 2: Supportive leadership

-In this leadership style, the leader pays a lot of attention to the needs and well-being of his employees.
-His behaviour is characterised by being friendly and empathetic.
-He treats his employees with respect and supports them when necessary.
+In this leadership style, the supportive leader pays a lot of attention to the needs and well-being of her or his employees.
+The leader behavior is characterised by being friendly and empathetic.
+He or she treats her or his employees with respect and supports them when necessary.
 This management style is useful in situations in which the employee has a (personal) problem, doesn’t believe in himself or is temporarily demotivated.

 3: Achievement-oriented leadership

 In this leadership style, the leader sets challenging goals.
-He expects achievements on the highest level from his employees and trusts their ability to handle this.
-He forces them to display excellent work achievements and constant improvement and has the utmost confidence in the abilities of his employees.
+He or she expects achievements on the highest level from her or his employees and trusts their ability to handle this.
+He or she forces them to display excellent work achievements and constant improvement and has the utmost confidence in the abilities of her or his employees.
 Employees who are able to work fully independently and have problem-solving capacities are suitable for this management style.

 In this leadership style, the leader deems it very important to work with his employees and include their ideas and opinions in decisions.
-This means he’s open to consultation and discussion, and includes suggestions from his employees in his decision-making process.
+This means she or he is open to consultation and discussion, and includes suggestions from her or his employees in her or his decision-making process.
 The leader will deploy this leadership style particularly when employees are highly involved and have specialist knowledge.
 Their advice is invaluable to the leader.

 The Path-Goal Theory of Leadership assumes that leaders are flexible and can adapt their leadership style to the situation.
 This is influenced by the environment, the work and the characteristics of the employees.
 Employees’ level of experience, ability to work independently and motivation also play a role.
 It’s up to the leader to adopt a stronger or better approach.
 When clarifying the path that leads to the final goal, leaders can choose to provide clear guidelines or stick to vague hints and let the rest depend on the employee.
 In case of hurdles that lead to stagnation, they can offer employees a helping hand.